fjorwb/ecommerce-rest-api-project/README.md

 ## General Info / Summary

-The goal of this project is to develop a RESTful API for a fictional e-commerce web application using Node.js, Express and PostgreSQL.

-The API will provide basic functionality expected from an e-commerce app:
+This project is part of the Full-Stack-Engineer path and the goal of is:
+- Build a functioning e-commerce REST API using Express, - Node.js, and Postgres
+- Allow users to register and log in via the API
+- Allow CRUD operations on products
+- Allow CRUD operations on user accounts
+- Allow CRUD operations on user carts
+- Allow a user to place an order
+- Allow CRUD operations on orders
+- Use Git version control
+- Use command line
+- Develop locally on your computer
+- Document the API using Swagger

 ## Technologies
 Project is created with:

 ##### Server

-- node.js v16.14.2
-- express v4.17.3
+- express 4.18.1
+- express-async-errors 3.1.1
-- npm v8.5.0
+- express-flash 0.0.2
-- passport.js v0.0.1
+- express-rate-limit 6.4.0
-- express-session v1.15.6
+- express-session 1.17.3
+- passport 0.6.0
+- passport-local 1.0.0
+- bcrypt 5.0.1
+- body-parser 1.20.0
+- dotenv 16.0.1
-- corse v2.5.3
+- cors 2.8.5
-- helmet v3.0.3
+- helmet 5.1.0
+- xss-clean 0.1.1
+- memorystore 1.6.7
+- morgan 1.10.0
+- path 0.12.7
+- serve-favicon 2.5.0

 ##### Database
 - PostgreSQL v14.2
-- psql v12.1
+- pg 8.7.3
-- pg-promise v8.4.0
+- pg-promise 10.11.1

 ##### Documentation
-- swagger-jsdocs v3.0.0
+- swagger-jsdoc 6.2.1
-- swagger-ui v3.35.0
+- swagger-ui-express 4.4.0

 ## Setup